piyush-kash/Hacktober2021-cpp-py/README.md

 Contribute your Code with Proper problem statement/Title

-*Fork this  Repository , Upload Your file,Contribute and then create a Pull Request*
+*Fork this  Repository ,Mark it Star, Upload Your file, Contribute and then create a Pull Request*

 Happy Contributing !!